 Tax-Deferred Versus Tax-Free

 Contributions to your traditional IRA are considered pre-tax dollars since you got to deduct them from your income at tax time.
 You'll pay income tax, theoretically at a lower rate than now, when you withdraw an income.

 Under U.S. tax law, dividends are taxed at a lower rate than regular income or interest income.
-As of 2018, tax rates on regular income could go as high as 37 percent, while dividends are taxed at only a max of 23.8 percent.
+As of 2019, tax rates on regular income could go as high as 37 percent, while dividends are taxed at only a max of 23.8 percent.

 Roth IRAs have the secondary benefit that you can withdraw your contributions at any time without penalty.
 The gains on your contributions, including dividends, are taxable unless they've been left in the IRA for at least five years.
 If you withdraw a portion of your gains before you're 59 1/2, you'll also pay an additional 10 percent tax penalty.